RCasatta/firma2/README.md

 This is opinionated:

 * only cli, no gui
-* only single signature standard descriptors bip86, bip84 (TODO bip 44, 49)
+* only single signature standard descriptors bip44, bip49,bip86, bip84

 ## Example